senaite/senaite2.com/docs/sample_basics.md

 **☝️Note:**
-Here we've entered the results directly in the Sample view, but, as we will see in "Working with Worksheets" guide, the management and distribution of the work to be done within laboratory analysts, along with the results entry, will mostly be performed by using Worksheets.
+Here we've entered the results directly in the Sample view, but, as we will see in [Working with Worksheets](worksheet-basics) guide, the management and distribution of the work to be done within laboratory analysts, along with the results entry, will mostly be performed by using Worksheets.

 ### Verify the submitted Results